netsiphd/netrd/CONTRIBUTING.md

 1. After updating your local code in the previous step, the first thing to do is tell git which files you have been working on.
 (This is called staging.)
-If you worked on a distance algorithm, do
+If you worked on a distance algorithm, for example, do

    ```
    git add netrd/distance/<your_file> netrd/distance/__init__.py